ik1xpv/streamcleaner/README.md

 between consecutive seconds of data, although the correct solution is greatly of interest to us.

 It works on the basis of logit comparisons for time bins and thresholding using robust measures, with minimal dependencies.
-This code is MIT and GPL licensed, depending on numba, numpy, ssqueezepy, and, for specific use cases, invoking dearpygui, tk, pyaudio, and other components as needed, but they are not required for the core algorithm to function.
+This code is MIT and GPL licensed, depending on numba, numpy, librosa's stft, and, for specific use cases, invoking dearpygui, tk, pyaudio, and other components as needed, but they are not required for the core algorithm to function.
 It would be easy to port this algorithm to other languages provided you have a numpy-equivalent array handling library and stft.